CSCI3130/Sandbox/README.md

   create a new issue on the github page.
 Fix any tests you can, and commit again

-- You are now ready to push `git push -u origin/relevant-name-for-change`
+- You are now ready to push `git push -u origin relevant-name-for-change`

 - Create a pull/merge request to be merged into master.
 There will be a code review phase by the repository admin and your branch will be merged with